TAUFEEQ1/sales/api/README.md

-# Welcome to Buffalo!

-Thank you for choosing Buffalo for your web development needs.
+# Sales App Demo Buffalo Backend!

+First ensure that you have buffalo installed. https://gobuffalo.io/en/docs/getting-started/installation

 ## Database Setup

-It looks like you chose to set up your application using a database!
-Fantastic!

 The first thing you need to do is open up the "database.yml" file and edit it to use the correct usernames, passwords, hosts, etc... that are appropriate for your environment.

-You will also need to make sure that **you** start/install the database of your choice.
-Buffalo **won't** install and start it for you.
+For this example the relevant database is mysql with credentials in the database.yml i.e {
+username:laboremus,
+password:laboremus,
+database:sales}

 ### Create Your Databases

-Ok, so you've edited the "database.yml" file and started your database, now Buffalo can create the databases in that file for you:

-	$ buffalo pop create -a
+Use the sales.sql dump file to initialise your database.

 ## Starting the Application